Divine Mercy Sunday: Devotion to the Divine Mercy

 This special promise of grace of forgiveness is similar to the grace received at baptism and greater than a plenary indulgence.
 It forgives the punishments due to sin but also the sins themselves and does not require a complete detachment from sin like indulgences do.
 This would mean that the person would go immediately to heaven without suffering in purgatory if the person would die in that state of grace.

 On March 23, 1937, Kowalska wrote in her diary (Notebook III, item 1044) that she had a vision that the feast of Divine Mercy would be celebrated in her local chapel, and would be attended by large crowds, and that the same celebration would be held in Rome attended by the pope.
 She wrote:

 "The crowd was so enormous that the eye could not take it all in.
 Everyone was participating in the celebrations."

 Divine Mercy Sunday is also the day after the culmination of the novena of the Chaplet of Divine Mercy.
 Kowalska wrote Jesus instructed her that the Feast of Mercy (the Sunday after Easter) be preceded by a Divine Mercy Novena which would begin on Good Friday.

 The first Mass during which the Divine Mercy image was displayed was on April 28, 1935 (the Feast of Divine Mercy), the second Sunday of Easter, and was attended by Kowalska.
 (Diary of St. Faustina, item 420).
 April 28, 1935 was also the celebration of the end of the Jubilee of the Redemption by Pope Pius XI.
 Michael Sopocko (Kowalska's confessor) celebrated the Mass that Sunday and obtained permission to place the image within the Gate of Dawn church in Vilnius during the Mass.

 Vatican approval

 The devotion was actively promoted by Pope John Paul II.
-On April 30, 2000, the Canonization of Faustina Kowalska took place and the second Sunday of Easter was officially designated as the Sunday of the Divine Mercy (Dominica II Paschae seu de divina misericordia) in the General Roman Calendar.
+On April 30, 2000, the Canonization of Faustina Kowalska took place and the second Sunday of Easter was officially designated as the Sunday of the Divine Mercy in the General Roman Calendar.
 On April 22, 2001, which was one year after establishing Divine Mercy Sunday, Pope John Paul II re-emphasized its message in the resurrection context of Easter: